My shopping cart

 So, we did it.

-And NOW we have opened a bookstore because we realized that each time we rolled into a community, we were also rolling AWAY from others, and it was hard to reach all the readers who were eager to support the booktruck and be part of our Daisy Chain Book Co. community.
+And THEN we opened a bookstore because we realized that each time we rolled into a community, we were also rolling AWAY from others, and it was hard to reach all the readers who were eager to support the booktruck and be part of our Daisy Chain Book Co. community.
+Community is the heart of everything we do.
+Leaving them and not having roots didn't suit our people anymore.

-Our bookstore is a mixture of new and previously owned books in a fun and refreshing retro-environment that is creating a community of readers for YEG in a bold, new way.
-This bookstore is FOR YOU.
+Our bookstores are a hybrid of new and previously owned books in a fun and refreshing retro-environment that is creating a community of readers for YEG & Beaumont in a bold, new way.
+We are dedicated to "Creating a Community of Readers".
+These bookstores are FOR YOU.
 We can't wait to see you walk through our doors.